'I Almost Died 3 Times': 25-Year-Old COVID Survivor, Jason Barbosa, Sends Warning After Severe Recovery Complications

 And the patient must be totally still.

-“We use a paralyzing medication, which basically decreases the total amount of action that the body uses,” Dr. Jeffrey Huml, critical care physician, said.READ MORE: Arrests Made In Largest Meth Seizure In Miami-Dade History
+“We use a paralyzing medication, which basically decreases the total amount of action that the body uses,” Dr. Jeffrey Huml, critical care physician, said.READ MORE: MLB Moves All-Star Game, Draft From Atlanta Following New Voting Law

 As one problem seemed solved, others arose.
 Severe bleeding, infections and inflammation became issues.